lhebia/rails-burgers/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A pet project burger API created by yours truly using Ruby on Rails.

-Things you may want to cover:
+Things you may want to know:

 * Ruby version